 In this session with the student advisers, you will gain more insight in your current study methods.
 You will reflect and analyse your own study strategies and become aware of how to implement alternatives.
 You will get the chance to learn about several learning strategies that are proven most effective.
-Also, with the first exams coming up, there will be room to discuss issues such as exam anxiety and well-being.
+Also, there will be room to discuss issues such as exam anxiety and well-being.